AustinCodingAcademy/alumni-gitbook/2019-summer/7-job-offer.md

 ## Job Offers

-Here are a few notes on job offers (from [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/)):
+Here are a few notes on job offers (adapted from [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/)):

 * **Offer deadlines and extensions:** When companies extend an offer, there's almost always a deadline attached to it.
 Usually these deadlines are 1-4 weeks out.
 If you're still waiting to hear back from other companies, you can ask for an extension.